 Progress to Date

 The WIPs identify how the seven Bay watershed jurisdictions are putting measures in place by 2025 that are needed to restore the Bay, and by 2017 to achieve at least 60 percent of the necessary nitrogen, phosphorus and sediment reductions compared to 2009 levels.
+While the Chesapeake Bay Partnership exceeded the 60% goals for reducing phosphorus and sediment, it fell short of the 2017 target for reducing nitrogen by 15 million pounds.
+The implementation of BMPs specifically in the agricultural and urban sectors will need to accelerate to close this gap.

-As of 20133, based on the CBP partnership modeling tool estimates, practices are in place to achieve 27 percent of the nitrogen reductions, 43 percent of the phosphorus reductions and 37 percent of the sediment reductions (compared to 2009 levels) that are necessary to attain applicable water quality standards in the Bay.
+As of 2017, based on the CBP partnership modeling tool estimates, practices are in place to achieve 40 percent of the nitrogen reductions, 87 percent of the phosphorus reductions and 67 percent of the sediment reductions (compared to 2009 levels) that are necessary to attain applicable water quality standards in the Bay

 Attaining water quality standards is essential to other CBP goal areas including habitat and fisheries.
 Attaining the standards also provides substantial benefits for protection of human health, aesthetic and recreational uses.
 The “water quality standards attainment” outcome will require the monitoring of water quality conditions to assess progress towards achieving applicable water quality standards in Bay and tidal water restoration to support aquatic living resources.

 Through 2012, the CBP partnership found that 31 percent of the Bay and its tidal waters were attaining applicable water quality standards (i.e., 90 of 291 designated uses have been met).
 Seventy percent of the monitoring sites through 2012 showed long-term improvements in nitrogen and phosphorus.
 From 2003-2012, nitrogen conditions improved at about one half of monitoring sites, while phosphorus concentrations show little or no change at more than one half of such sites.
-Improvement for sediment concentrations is less than that for nutrients, with 28 percent of monitoring sites showing long-term improvement (since 1985) and 10 percent of sites from 2003-2012.Participating Partners
+Improvement for sediment concentrations is less than that for nutrients, with 28 percent of monitoring sites showing long-term improvement (since 1985) and 10 percent of sites from 2003-2012.

+Through 2016, the CBP partnership found that 40 percent of the Bay and its tidal waters were attaining applicable water quality standards.
+Fifty percent of the monitoring sites through 2016 showed long-term improvements in nitrogen and phosphorus.
+From 2007 to 2016, nitrogen conditions improved at about one half of monitoring sites, while phosphorus concentrations show little or no change at more than one half of such sites.
+Improvement for sediment concentrations includes one third of monitoring sites showing long-term improvement (since 1985) and 10 percent of sites from 2007-2016.

+Participating Partners

 The following partners have participated in the development of this strategy.
 A workplan to accompany this management strategy will be within one year after this document is finalized.
 It will identify specific partner commitments for implementing the strategy.